If your vehicle has been stolen tell the police and your insurance company straight away; you can also apply for a vehicle tax refund.

 - the vehicle must have had a valid MOT certificate when it was stolen

-- the vehicle must have had a valid tax disc when it was stolen
+- the vehicle must have had up to date vehicle tax when it was stolen

 - your insurers must provide a letter for DVLA saying they are happy with the number being re-issued